 Helpful Documents

-Nonprofit corporations that are certified by the Board as Nonprofit Health Organizations are required to submit reports every two years from the year of initial certification.
+Nonprofit corporations that are certified by the Board as 162.001(b) Nonprofit Health Organizations are required to submit reports every two years from the year of initial certification.
+The due date is September 30 of the NPHO’s renewal year.

-Recertification applications and reporting cannot be submitted online and must be submitted using the US Postal Service or a private overnight delivery service with an application fee to the Board.
-The application fee must be submitted in the form of a certified check or money order payable to the Texas Medical Board.
-Board staff will communicate with applicants by e-mail, if an address is provided, or by letter using the US Postal Service.
-For specifics on eligibility documentation for each NPHO type required for recertification processing, refer to the checklist and application.
+Recertification applications for Non-profit Health Organizations certified under 162.001(b) cannot be submitted online and must be submitted using the US Postal Service or a private overnight delivery service with an application fee to the Board.
+The recertification fee must be submitted in the form of a certified check or money order payable to the Texas Medical Board.
+Board staff will communicate with applicants using the e-mail address provided on the Contact Information Sheet included in the recertification packet.
+For specifics on eligibility documentation for recertification processing, refer to the recertification packet.

 For questions and communication related to the NPHO recertification process, contact nonprofits@tmb.texas.gov